Holic75/KingmakerRebalance/README.md

 In addition mod also makes some changes to existing features to make them closer to pnp:
-- nerfs animal compnions to make them closer to pnp : reduces physical prowess bonuses by factor of 2, natural ac bonuses by 1.5, and removes enchanced attacks (optional),
+- nerfs animal compnions to make their stats same as in pnp : reduces physical prowess bonuses by factor of 2, natural ac bonuses by 1.5, and removes enchanced attacks,
-- sets base skill points of every classes to 1/2 of pnp value, and gives bonus skill points to humans and half-orcs only at even levels, since most skills in the game correspond to 2 skills in pnp (optional),
+- sets base skill points of every classes to 1/2 of pnp value (as per consolidated skill rules), and gives bonus skill points to humans and half-orcs only at even levels, since most skills in the game correspond to 2 skills in pnp (optional),
 - replaces favored enemy for Sacred Huntsmaster with animal focus as per pnp (optional),
 - fixes Magic Vestment spell to work as per pnp rules,
 - Rangers now should get improvement of their favored terrain bonuses,